Kirbie's Cravings

 • I frosted the cake with a whipped cream frosting.
 To make whipped cream frosting, add 2 cups of cold heavy cream and 6 tbsp of granular sugar into a mixing bowl.
 Beat on high speed until stiff peaks form.
 If you need a dairy-free version, you can also make a coconut whipped cream using coconut cream.

 • You make also mix the batter by hand with a whisk and spatula but it does take a little more effort and is slightly harder to eliminate all the flour lumps.
 If you are doing so, first whisk together flour and sugar.
 Then sift your batter by running your whisk through it rapidly in a back and forth motion until it looks light and powdery.
 Then add in half of the oil and water.
-Whisk until thick batter forms.
+Whisk just until a thick batter forms.
 Add in remaining oil and whisk until no flour lumps remain.
 Add in remaining water and whisk until water is fully incorporated and batter is evenly mixed.
 Make sure to use a spatula to incorporate batter that might be stuck to the bottom or sides of bowl.

 • *This product link is an affiliate link.
 This means I earn a small commission from qualifying purchases.